adambraimbridge/concept-exporter/README.md

 `/__build-info`

-_These standard endpoints do not need to be specifically documented._

-_This section *should* however explain what checks are done to determine health and gtg status._

 There are several checks performed:

-_e.g._
-* Checks that a connection can be made to Neo4j, using the neo4j url supplied as a parameter in service startup.
+* Checks that a connection can be made to Neo4j, using the neo4j url supplied as a parameter in service startup

-## Other information
-_Anything else you want to add._

-_e.g.
-(NB: this example may be something we want to extract as it's probably common to a lot of services)_
+* Checks that the S3 Writer service is healthy

 ### Logging

 * The application uses [logrus](https://github.com/sirupsen/logrus); the log file is initialised in [main.go](main.go).
-* Logging requires an `env` app parameter, for all environments other than `local` logs are written to file.
-* When running locally, logs are written to console.
-If you want to log locally to file, you need to pass in an env parameter that is != `local`.
 * NOTE: `/__build-info` and `/__gtg` endpoints are not logged as they are called every second from varnish/vulcand and this information is not needed in logs/splunk.